 - 1. Mulder, M.B., and Peter Coppolillo.
 Conservation: Linking Ecology, Economics, and Culture.: Princeton University Press, 2005.
 Available online through course reserves - 2.
 Additional readings available through course reserves or Canvas - 3.
 Required Technology: You will need a computer or phone with camera and microphone capabilities, Zoom, and a high-speed internet connection.
-In-person students are requested to bring a laptop or tablet to class in order to complete activities (please inform the instructor if you are unable to do so).
-If you experience technical issues please contact the UF help desk (Links to an external site.) first and then inform the instructor of the issue. - 4.
+In-person students are requested to bring a laptop or tablet to class to complete activities (please inform the instructor if you are unable to do so).
+If you experience technical issues, please contact the UF help desk first and then inform the instructor of the issue. - 4.
 Students must use their UF zoom and google accounts for class.